je2mz/zomZomHappyFunZone/playableCharacters/Priest.md

 Select **enemy** target.
 The Weakening Shade will deal damage to a single target for (1d6)+3.

 ## Abilities
+_You have two ability points.
+You may use two ability points per encounter and these points reset after an encounter is completed._

 ### Soul Syphon